 Loft conversion ideas

-To stop the natural light from shining through the windows or skylight and waking you up too early in the morning, there are plenty of blackout blinds that you can choose from.
-In a rooflight loft conversion, skylights (also known VELUX windows) blinds will sit flush into the existing roof space.
+To stop the natural light from shining through the windows or skylight and waking you up too early in the morning, there are plenty of blackout blinds to choose from.
+In a rooflight loft conversion, skylight blinds will sit flush into the existing roof space.

 Check out our spare room decorating ideas for a step by step guide to making a spare room look just as good as the rest of your house does.